DonMartin76/k8s-workshop/03-ingress-controller/README.md

 Any ingress controller will open up the cluster at a single place, usually on one or two ports on all nodes, which are in turn load balanced using the cloud provider's native means; on Azure this means the Azure Load Balancer, and ACS is of course automatically configured in a way that services with the type `LoadBalancer` automatically provisions an Azure Load Balancer.

 So let's do this.
 We will now deploy an `nginx` derived Ingress Controller, which is one of the most usual ingress controllers used in the Kubernetes Community.
-Others are implemented on top of HAproxy, or traefic.
+Others are implemented on top of HAproxy, or traefik.

 ## Deploying a default backend